A Unique Residence with Intriguing Layers, Textures and Materials

 Our brief for this prestigious project was to present something that was new and exciting, something that had not been seen before or expected.
 To bring intriguing layers of texture and design to all elements of the interior whilst creating a space that was useable, not precious and could easily be lived in by the clients.
 As part of our brief we were to present a full interior design package which included some architectural elements with a marble entrance wall, we were to offer design on the kitchens and bathrooms, door hardware, lighting, flooring, window furnishings, wallcoverings and obviously the furniture and interior furnishings.

-We delivered an interior which was inspiring, it was layered with intriguing textures & materials, sophisticated finishes and details which offered the client something personal and curated.
+We delivered a residential interior design which was inspiring, it was layered with intriguing textures & materials, sophisticated finishes and details which offered the client something personal and curated.
 To achieve this, we featured throughout our design the use of natural stones in flooring, bathrooms and kitchen, brushed brass tapware and door hardware, Oak parquet flooring and the use of dark chocolate American oak timbers were used in the joinery, doors and furniture.
 We also featured a lot of natural seagrass wallpapers from Ralph Lauren with metallic backgrounds along with flocked velvet and glass beading details.
 In all spaces we designed bespoke furniture pieces for, finished in luxurious velvets, flocked velvets, fine wools and antiqued leather, complimented with our timber and high gloss tables which all were then finished with our extensive use of European rugs, mirrors and accessories.
 The use beautiful exquisite chandeliers in various rooms is prominent, along with accent table and floor lamps.

 With all our projects we ensure we have a sophisticated balance of layers to give interest, detail and timeless elegance.
 We believe it’s the details which offer refinement, personality, balance, character and luxury.